open-socialism/open-socialism-site/assess-dc/metrics/flexibility.md

 ## Experimentation

 DC is quite poor in regards to experimentation.
 Rather it tends to have a longer deliberation process to get it right the first time.
-When it is so hard and time consuming to make a change it isn't that feasible to experiment and refine even though this typically results in a more long term improvement.
+When it is so hard and time consuming to make a change, it isn't that feasible to experiment and refine even though this typically results in a more long term improvement.

 ## Overall

 Assessment: 3/10

-DC is ultimately quite inflexible as there are various segments of society corrupting the decision making process from being whatever should be done for the greater good to what should be done for the good of certain private and political groups.
+DC is ultimately quite inflexible as there are various segments of society corrupting the decision making process in various ways.